Course - Introduction to Social Studies Education Part 2 (5-10) - MGLU2507

 Course content

-Social studies 1 part 2 provides an introduction to the social studies as areas of knowledge and school subjects with relevance for teaching at the middle and secondary level.
+Social studies 1 part 2 provides an introduction to the social studies as areas of knowledge and school subjects with relevance for teaching at level 5-10.

-In the field of democracy and citizenship, emphasis is placed on knowledge and understanding of national and international political processes, democracy and citizenship education with emphasis on Norwegian conditions for use in teaching at secondary level.
+Within the field of understanding democracy and citizenship, the emphasis is on knowledge of and understanding of national and international political processes, democracy and citizenship education with the main emphasis on Norwegian conditions for use at level 5-10.

 On the topic of sustainable societies, emphasis is placed on knowledge and understanding of conditions such as landscape, climate, resources and sustainable development.